Act for the Development of Tourism

 Article 7

-The central administrative authority shall develop and submit integrated development plans of tourism industry to the Executive Yuan for approval and subsequent implementation.
+The central administrative authority shall develop and submit integrated development plans of the tourism industry to the Executive Yuan for approval and subsequent implementation.

 Article 8

 When necessary, traffic and transportation facilities shall be constructed in important domestic tourism locations.
-Transportation vehicle and craft, road paving work, and terminal facilities shall be constructed to meet the needs of traveling tourists.
+Transportation vehicles and craft, road paving work, and terminal facilities shall be constructed to meet the needs of traveling tourists.

 Article 9